 Getting Involved in Leadership

-SPLH majors are able to develop their leadership skills through involvement in the KU Student Speech-Language-Hearing Association (KUSSHA), which is a local chapter of the National Student Speech-Language-Hearing Association (NSSLHA).
+SPLH majors are able to develop their leadership skills through involvement in the KU Student Speech-Language-Hearing Association (KUNSSLHA), which is a local chapter of the National Student Speech-Language-Hearing Association (NSSLHA).
 A Minority Student Leadership Program (MSLP) also is offered at the national level for seniors.
 Students need to apply to the MSLP in the spring semester of their junior year (see the slides from the 2015 Informational Session).
 Additional leadership opportunities are available to KU undergraduates through the Institute for Leadership Studies (ILS), including a minor in leadership studies.